-The board of freedom2b is made up of a team of individuals who are passionate about helping LGBTI people who have suffered due to the conflict between their faith, sexuality and gender identity.
+The board of freedom2b is made up of a team of people who are passionate about helping LGBTI to find reconciliation between their faith, sexuality and gender identity.

 - Michelle Kolev is freedom2b’s chairperson, and lives in Melbourne with her partner Linda and 4 children.
 Michelle comes from a fundamental Pentecostal church background and has known Linda for over 17 years.
 She currently works as an Assistant Kindergarten teacher and has previously been a mentor for mother’s suffering domestic violence.